WENZ

-WENZ (107.9 FM) is a commercial mainstream Hip-Hop, R&B radio station licensed to Cleveland, Ohio, serving Greater Cleveland and much of surrounding Northeast Ohio.
-Owned by Urban One since 1999, its studios are located along the Euclid Avenue Corridor in Cleveland's eastside, while the station transmitter resides in Russell Township in Geauga County.
+WENZ (107.9 FM) is a commercial mainstream urban radio station licensed to Cleveland, Ohio, serving Greater Cleveland and much of surrounding Northeast Ohio.
+The station is owned by Urban One since 1999, its studios are located on Oak Tree Blvd in the former iHeartMedia facility and studios in Independence, Ohio, while the station transmitter resides in Russell Township in Geauga County.
 Besides a standard analog transmission, WENZ broadcasts over two HD Radio channels, and is available online.
+WENZ was the official first Hip-Hop urban contemporary radio station in the market in the city Cleveland, Ohio.

 History

 Early years

 The station debuted on April 5, 1958 as WNOB; it was started by Northern Ohio Broadcasting, whose principals were several people from WNEW in New York.
 When the companion AM license was not granted, the station found itself in a precarious position, because standalone FM stations in the 1950s did not make money.

 In 1961, the station filed for bankruptcy.
 A machine operator, Phillip Kerwin, purchased WNOB for $16,000.
 In 1963, WNOB became one of the first FM stations in the US to broadcast in stereo.
 In 1968, the signal was upgraded; the station purchased a new transmitter and antenna system.
 Two years later, in 1970, Multicom Inc. (owner of WELW AM 1330 in Willoughby, Ohio) purchased the station for $330,000.
 The call letters were then changed to WELW-FM.
 WELW played a top 40 Drake type format for almost two years, then switched to country music.